jacobxperez/rams/CONTRIBUTING.md

 ## Design Requirements

 * Identify the minimum amount of components that can satisfy most designs.
-* Must be easy to maintain, modify, adapt, customize, and change with minimum effort.
-* Must be easy to update without affecting custom modules or theme settings.
 * Must be unobtrusive to prevent the designer from fighting the framework.
+* Must be easy to update, maintain, modify, adapt, customize, and change with minimum effort.
 * Must follow the 80/20 principle, which indicates that 80 percent of the effects come from 20 percent of the variables.

 ## Bug Reports